 What to Do About Unauthorized Credit Card Charges

-Unauthorized credit card charges can be scary and a pain to deal with, but thankfully you won’t have to pay for these charges if you find and report them as soon as you notice them.
-To spot unauthorized charges, you have to pay close attention to every transaction on your credit card statement no matter how big or small.
-You catch unauthorized charges quicker by monitoring your transactions online throughout the month rather than waiting for your billing statement to arrive in the mail.
+Unauthorized credit card charges can be scary and a hassle, but you won’t have to pay for these charges if you find and report them as soon as you notice them.
+To spot unauthorized charges, you have to pay close attention to every transaction on your credit card statement, no matter how big or small.
+You can catch unauthorized charges more quickly by monitoring your transactions online throughout the month rather than waiting for your billing statement to arrive in the mail.

 Detect Unauthorized Credit Card Charges Early

 Many unauthorized credit card charges go unnoticed for several months because cardholders don’t thoroughly review their credit card statements.
-Early detection is crucial when it comes to correcting unauthorized credit card charges.
+But early detection is crucial when it comes to correcting unauthorized charges.
 You could be liable for the charges if too much time passes from the time the charge is made to the time you report it.
-Specifically, the Fair Credit Billing Act says that you should report unauthorized charges and other credit card billing errors to your credit card issuer within 60 days of the date the statement containing the error was mailed.
+Specifically, the Fair Credit Billing Act says that you should report unauthorized charges and other credit card billing errors to your card issuer within 60 days of the date the statement containing the error was mailed.

 For example, if an unauthorized charge was made on February 15 and your statement was mailed on March 1, you have until April 29 to dispute the charge in writing.
 The credit card issuer isn’t legally required to handle your dispute favorably if you report after 60 days.

 When you spot an unauthorized charge on your account, call your credit card issuer using the number on the back of your card.
 If you don’t have your credit card and you haven’t saved a copy of the phone number, use a recent billing statement or the card issuer’s website to find the correct number.